fdonat-cloud/inverseIsing2D/README.md

 ## Structure

   ### Scripts
-  1. *inferIsing.m*: gets the input and performs the optimization using the Matlab function *fmincon*
+  1. *infer.m*: gets the input and performs the optimization using the Matlab function *fmincon*
   2. *analyse.m*: analyses the result of the optimization, modifies it in a plottable form, saves the results in the folder 'results'
   3. *plotResult.m*: generates a plot and a histogram of the inferred couplings and saves them in the folder 'results'
   4. tests for the functions, runnable by typing *results=runtests*